HaxeFoundation/haxe-evolution/proposals/0000-async-sys.md

 ## Motivation

 For any larger project it may be necessary to perform other tasks while a system call is being processed in the background.
-The standard libraries of many Haxe targets include system-related methods which may not return/produce a result immediately:
+Libraries in many Haxe targets include system-related methods which may not return/produce a result immediately:

  - [C++ - `boost.asio`](http://think-async.com/Asio/boost_asio_1_12_2/doc/html/boost_asio.html) (or just [`asio`](http://think-async.com/Asio/)) - with `co_async/co_await` coroutines
  - [C#](https://docs.microsoft.com/en-us/dotnet/standard/io/asynchronous-file-i-o) - with `async/await` coroutines